trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - `Effect.runPromise` is expected at external Promise compatibility boundaries, but each match should still be audited for avoidable internal runtime ownership.
-- The `Effect.runPromise`, `Map<`, and `new Map` counts increased in this snapshot because the FlowManager slice added focused service tests and Promise compatibility facades while removing the service's internal mutable object state.
+- The `Map<` and `new Map` counts increased in this snapshot because the Librarian slice introduced explicit ref-backed state types and clone helpers while removing the service object's direct mutable maps/handles.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.